SulemanAwais/Lets-draw/lets-draw/readme.md

 - This application can be used to make levels of difficulty for the users to draw better and better sketches.
 - This can be used as a mobile application.

+### References
+Here is the [link of the dataset](https://www.kaggle.com/datasets/google/tinyquickdraw?resource=download) that we used in this project.